 Divination by means of a book, especially the Bible or a holy book

-The religious practice was (or still is?) to place a Bible or holy book on its spine then let the covers fall to reveal a random page.
+The religious practice was (or still is?) to set a Bible or holy book on its spine, then let the covers fall to reveal a random page.
 Then with eyes closed, using a finger to pick a random verse and interpreting the meaning.
 Ancient Greeks did this with the works of Homer and Virgil, using the results as predictors of future events.

-I, and many others, practice bibliomancy to serendipitously explore for ideas, inspiration, or to just learn something completely new.
-A favorite of mine is to do this with my large dictionary that resides on a stand and never fails to find an interesting word I didn’t know (with some liberty as to what’s near where my finger lands!).
-Other times I’ve used it in compilations and anthologies to randomly choose an interesting passage to explore.
+I, and many others, practice bibliomancy explore serendipitously for ideas, inspiration, or to just learn something completely new.
+A favorite of mine is to do this with my large dictionary kept on a stand and never fails to find an interesting word I didn’t know (with some liberty to the word nearest where my finger lands!).
+Other times I’ve used it in compilations and anthologies for randomly choosing an interesting passage to explore.
 An encyclopedia (do any of us have these anymore?) would also make a good source target for this practice.

-It’s a great technique to find a bit of sweet (usually) mind candy for that hungry taste bud wanting a new bite of knowledge.
-Using bibliomancy helps me override my internal knowledge librarian who knows too well what I like and tends to always steer me toward familiar zones.
+It’s a great technique to find a bit of sweet (usually) mind candy for that hungry taste bud wanting a fresh bite of knowledge.
+Using bibliomancy helps me override my internal knowledge librarian, who knows too well what I like and always steers me toward familiar zones.